jsguti323/Housing_Estimator/README.md

 <details><summary>Analysis</summary>

+Description of the analysis phase of the project
 Description of how the model was trained (or retrained if the team used an existing model) Description and explanation of model's confusion matrix, including final accuracy score Additionally, the model obviously addresses the question or problem the team is solving.

+Result of analysis
+Recommendation for future analysis
+Anything the team would have done differently
 <p>

  </p>
 </details>

 <details><summary>Tehnologies</summary>
+Technologies, languages, tools, and algorithms used throughout the project
 <p>

 </p>